HumanSignal/label-studio/docs/source/guide/frontend.md

 ## Custom LSF + LSB integration

 LS Frontend (LSF) with Backend (LSB) integration is similar what is described in the [Frontend integration guide](#Frontend-integration-guide).
-The Javascript integration script is placed in [lsf-sdk.js](https://github.com/heartexlabs/label-studio/blob/master/label_studio/static/js/lsf-sdk.js) in the Label Studio Backend.
+The JavaScript integration script is placed in [lsf-sdk.js](https://github.com/heartexlabs/label-studio/blob/master/label_studio/static/js/lsf-sdk.js) in the Label Studio Backend.
 The main idea of this integration based on LSF callbacks.

 1. Make your custom LSF build by following these [instructions](https://github.com/heartexlabs/label-studio-frontend#development).
 Finalize your development with `npm run build-bundle` to generate `main.<hash>.css` and `main.<hash>.js` files.